dullroar/ten-steps-to-linux-survival/README.md

 The `locate` command, if installed, is basically a database of all of the file names on the system (collected periodically - not in real time).
 You are simply searching the database for a pattern.
 It is a quicker way to look than `find / -name \*pattern*\`.

 One final note on which thing gets executed.
-Unlike in Windows, UNIX environments do not consider the local directory (the current directory you are sitting at the command prompt, i.e., what [`pwd`](http://linux.die.net/man/1/pwd) shows) as part of the path unless `.` is explicitly listed in `$PATH`.
+Unlike in Windows, "UNIX" environments do not consider the local directory (the current directory you are sitting at the command prompt, i.e., what [`pwd`](http://linux.die.net/man/1/pwd) shows) as part of the path unless `.` is explicitly listed in `$PATH` (and that is typically a bad idea).
 This is for security purposes.
 So it can be a bit unnerving to try and execute `foo` in the current directory and get:

 ``` bash
 ~ $ ls -l foo